krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 informally, with lots of evocative examples and simplifications to
 illustrate concepts.

-In order to maintain rigor, some basic mathematical notation is used in key sections.
+In order to maintain precision, mathematical definitions are used in key sections.
 We augment these with examples to build intuition throughout.
-However, given the nature of the material we have opted to stay on the side of precision rather than dilute the concepts, even in this "gentle" introduction.
+However, given the nature of the material we have opted to stay on the side of rigor rather than dilute the concepts, even in this "gentle" introduction.

 If you are inclined to skim over anything with mathematical notation in it, working through the examples should be sufficient to grasp the key ideas and claims.
 However, for those who are comfortable with it, the mathematics should be easy to understand and verify.

-We recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at this site, which does get a fair bit more dense and technical.
+The presence calculus is constructive - specifically everything in the calculus has a computational aspect, and this document is designed to lay the framework for describing how to perform those computations in a step by step manner.

+This means that it is best to read the sections in order, as each section builds on the concepts from the previous sections systematically.
+The concepts are not particularly difficult to grasp, but they will make more sense if you take time to understand how they fit together in the order they are presented here.

+So even though it is a gentle introduction, it is not the kind of introduction that you will get as much value from if you simply skim this document.

-If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on applications of the ideas.
+If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on informal exposition and applications of the ideas.

+If you are interested in working with the calculus, we recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at this site, which get a fair bit more dense and technical.

-This document can be thought as the middle ground: detailed enough to understand the concepts and ideas clearly and precisely, but just a starting point if you want to really dig deeper.
+This document can be thought as the middle ground: detailed enough to understand the concepts and even implement and extend them yourself if you are so inclined, but just a starting point if you want to really dig deeper.

 That next level of detail is in the API docs for [The Presence Calculus
 Toolkit](https://py.pcalc.org).

-The toolkit is an open source python library that implements all the core concepts in the presence calculus.
-It is designed as an analytical middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.
+The toolkit is an open source reference implementation of the core concepts in the presence calculus.
+It is currently situated as a middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

-In the API documentation, we go into the concepts at a level of rigor that you'll need to work with the pcalc API and apply the concepts.
-Some mathematical background will be useful here if you want to apply the concepts and extend beyond the core.
+In the API documentation, we go into the concepts at a level of rigor that you'll need to compute with the presence calculus and apply the concepts.
+The background and context from this document will be important if you want to apply the concepts from first principles and develop new applications.

-If reading code is more your style than reading mathematical notation, then we recommend jumping into the code and running the examples (or writing your own) to understand how things work.
-If you find bugs, please raise them!

 Finally, for those who want to dive deeper into the formal mathematical
-underpinnings of the calculus, we have the theory track, which perhaps goes into more detail than most people will need to read or understand, but is useful for the mathematically trained to connect the ideas to their roots in mainstream mathematics.
+underpinnings of the calculus, there are links in the references and footnotes of this document.
+These go into more detail than a practitioner will need to read or understand, but is useful for the mathematically trained to validate the rationale for _why_ the presence calculus works.

 Let's jump in...

-### What is Presence?

-Presence is how reality reveals itself.
+### Why presence?

+Presence is what we observe about the world.

-We do not perceive the world as disjointed events in time, but rather as an unfolding—things come into being, endure for a time, and slip away.
+We do not experience reality as a sequence of discrete events in time, but as an unfolding—things are present, endure for a while, and then slip away.

-Permanence is just a form of lasting presence.
-What we call *change* is the
-movement of presences in and out of our awareness, often set against that
+Permanence is simply a form of lasting presence.
+What we call *change* is the movement of presences into and out of awareness, often set against that permanence.
-permanence.

-The sense of something being present—or no longer present—is our most
-immediate way of detecting change.
-This applies to both the tangible—people, places, and things—and the intangible—emotions, feelings, and experiences.
+The sense that something is present—or no longer present—is our most immediate way of detecting change.
+This applies equally to the tangible—people, places, and things—and the intangible—emotions, feelings, and experiences.

-Either way, we reason about the world by reasoning about the presences and absences in our environment over time.
+Either way, reasoning about the presences and absences in our environment over time is key to understanding the dynamics of the world around us.

-The presence calculus begins here.
-Before we count, measure, compare, or
+The Presence Calculus begins here.

-optimize, we observe what *is*.
+Before we count, measure, compare, or optimize, we observe what *is*.

-And what we model is presence.
+And what we observe is presence.

-### An example
+#### An example

 Imagine you see a dollar bill on the sidewalk on your way to get coffee.
 Later, on your way back home, you see it again—still lying in the same spot.
 It